pulumi/pulumi-hugo/themes/default/content/docs/guides/adopting/import.md

     error: imported resource sg-04aeda9a214730248's property 'ingress' does not match the existing value
 ```

+{{% notes type="info" %}}
-> **Note:** Because of [auto-naming]({{< relref "/docs/intro/concepts/resources#autonaming" >}}), it's common to accidentally get in a situation where names don't match.
+**Note:** Because of [auto-naming]({{< relref "/docs/intro/concepts/resources#autonaming" >}}), it's common to accidentally get in a situation where names don't match.
 For example, if we left off the security group's name, `"my-sg-62a569b"`, in the earlier example, Pulumi would still auto-name the resource, leading to an error `imported resource sg-04aeda9a214730248's property 'name' does not match the existing value`.
 To fix this problem, make sure to specify names for all resources explicitly.
+{{% /notes %}}

 ### Bulk Import Operations